Canada: Bodies at Indigenous school not isolated incident

 The Kamloops school operated between 1890 and 1969, when the federal government took over operations from the Catholic Church and operated it as a day school until it closed in 1978.

+Richard Gagnon, Archbishop of Winnipeg and President of the Canadian Conference of Catholic Bishops, expressed “our deepest sorrow for the heartrending loss of the children at the former Kamloops Indian Residential School.”

-The National Truth and Reconciliation Commission has records of at least 51 children dying at the school between 1915 and 1963.
+The National Truth and Reconciliation Commission has records of at least 51 children dying at the school btween 1915 and 1963.
 The Commission identified about 3,200 confirmed deaths at schools but noted the schools did not record the cause of death in almost half of them.
 Some died of tuberculosis.
 The Commission said the practice was not to send the bodies of the students who died at the schools to their communities.
 The Commission also said the government wanted to keep costs down so adequate regulations were never established.

 “This discovery is a stain on our country.
 It is one that needs to be rectified,” Opposition Conservative lawmaker Michelle Rempel Garner said.